beerchan-edu/beerchan-bot/README.md

 ### TODO:
 1. Make a beautiful readme file
-2. Create tests on github
+2. Create decription on botfather
-3. Create a dockerfile
+3. Create a documentation
-4. Run bot on some host
+4. Create description of bot in help/start command